-FGD I: helps understand vulnerability.
+FGD 1 helps understand vulnerability.

-FGD 2: is a social mapping to aid in understanding the different levels of access and control over resources and services among the different groups (men, women, youth, disabled people, and other excluded people), where different groups/identities spend most of their time, and where they travel to.
-This can help in identifying strategies to improve marginalized or excluded people's access to and control over important resources and services through ensuring the participation of the excluded people in the project and their benefits from the projects.
+FGD 2 is a social mapping is designed to understand the different levels of access and control over resources and services among the different groups (men, women, youth, people with a disability, and other excluded individuals).
+It identifies where these different groups spend most of their time and how these groups travel.
+This can help strategies to improve marginalized or excluded people's access to and control over important resources and services by ensuring the participation of the excluded people in the project and their benefits from the projects.
 It helps also to identify appropriate places for training.

-FGD 3: is the analysis of roles and workloads to help program staff (and participants) see who does which tasks and how their time is spent in each day.
+FGD 3 is the analysis of roles and workloads to help program staff (and participants) see who does which tasks and how their time is spent in each day.

-FGD 4: is a gender and social norms assessment.
+FGD 4 is a gender and social norms assessment.